francium/website/content/reading.md

 also quite interesting to see how much stories like this have been able to influence modern movies.
 You get a sense that there are many elements utilized by Lovecraft that are common or at least similar to the ones used in modern sci-fi movies.

+### Harari, *Sapiens: A Breif History of Humankind*

+Sapiens is a crash course in human history.
+The book covers the history of humans from prehistory to present day.
+Along the way many concepts, such as Biology, religion, science and technology, are considered and the reader get a glimpse at how and why civilization turned out the way it did.
+The book does not spend a lot of time on one particular period of time, it's very much a crash course.
+It's enough to provide a high level overview of our path here, but provides enough material to be a very enlightening read.